Ysz2022/Ysz2022.github.io/_pages/about.md

 # 💻 Academic Services
 - Journal Reviewer:
-  - IEEE Transactions on Multimedia (TMM),
+  - IEEE Transactions on Multimedia (TMM)
-  - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT),
+  - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
   - ACM Transactions on Multimedia Computing, Communications and Applications (TOMM)